 Fig.~\ref{fig_11} reports the rotation error, translation error, and running time for each method evaluated on the ETH dataset.
 Ours, GORE, and TEASER achieve remarkable robustness over all five scenes, successfully registering all scan pairs.
 GORE exhibits better accuracy overall compared to Ours, although it is time-consuming.
 Nevertheless, the registration errors achieved by Ours are still acceptable for practical applications.
 While the overall accuracy of TEASER is lower than that of Ours and GORE, its time cost increases significantly when dealing with a large number of inliers.
 For instance, Ours is approximately $280$ times faster than TEASER in aligning the scan pair Courtyard1 with an outlier rate of $86.55\%$, and about $42$ times faster than TEASER in aligning the scan pair Courtyard2 with an outlier rate of $90.62\%$.
-Another registration case for the scan pair Arch1 is illustrated in Fig.~\ref{fig_1}(b), where Ours achieves the lowest translation error and is roughly $480$ times faster than GORE and about $4$ times faster than TEASER.
-The visualization results of the proposed method for the remaining four scenarios are provided in Fig.~\ref{fig_12}.
-Similar to the results in Section~\ref{Bremen}, FGR and GC-RANSAC demonstrate relatively high efficiency but exhibit instability when registering scan pairs with high outlier rates.
-RANSAC is not only time-consuming on the ETH dataset, but also prone to producing incorrect registration results.
-In summary, benefiting from the pose decoupling strategy based on residual projections, the proposed registration method is more efficient than the state-of-the-art methods while ensuring superior robustness.
+Another registration case for the scan pair Arch1 (with an outlier rate of $98.45\%$) is illustrated in Fig.~\ref{fig_1}(b), where Ours achieves the lowest translation error and is roughly $480$ times faster than GORE and about $4$ times faster than TEASER.
+Qualitative results of the proposed method for the remaining four scenarios are provided in Fig.~\ref{fig_12}.
+Similar to the results in the last section, FGR and GC-RANSAC demonstrate relatively high efficiency but exhibit instability when registering scan pairs with high outlier rates, such as Office2 and Trees1.
+RANSAC is not only time-consuming on the ETH dataset but also prone to producing incorrect registration results.
+In summary, benefiting from the proposed pose decoupling strategy, our registration method is more efficient than the SOTA methods while maintaining comparable robustness against low overlap and high outlier rates.